5 Tips for End of Year Tax Planning

 5. Defer Income

+This is particularly useful if you’re in a year where your income might push you into a higher tax bracket.
 This strategy only works if you will be in the same or lower tax bracket in the upcoming year, so make sure you understand the structure before moving funds around.

 There are many ways you can prepare for the upcoming tax season, but these are just a few tips to help you get started.
 If you get lost along the way, or need to seek additional advice, visit the Slavic401k blog for helpful resources and information.